Arshiya-Siddiqui/aegis/README.md

 ---

 ## 🎯 The Problem
-Large Language Models (LLMs) are powerful — but also vulnerable.
+Large Language Models (LLMs) are powerful, but also vulnerable.
 Attackers can trick them with **prompt injections**, **jailbreaks**, and **malicious payloads** that bypass safety filters.

 ⚠️ Right now, there’s **no reliable, lightweight, open-source RASP (Runtime Application Self-Protection) for LLM apps**.